 15. Mix up those Countertops

 Countertop colors and materials can be mixed, too.
-Light countertops with dark cupboards or dark countertops with light cupboards works well to bring some contrast into the room.
+Light countertops with dark cupboards or dark countertops with light cupboards work well to bring some contrast into the room.
 If you want a stone countertop but don’t want to use it throughout the whole kitchen, put stone on the island and a different material everywhere else.

 Perhaps a recycled glass top, which costs $50 to $80 per square foot, could be the main countertop material with quartz or granite on the island.
 Quartz and granite are around $50 to $100 per square foot.

 - ROI for stone or recycled glass countertops will vary.
 It will pay off with your enjoyment of the space but the amount of money you recoup when you sell the home will depend on your location and similar homes in the area.